Top 10 low carb myths

 The opinions expressed in this piece are solely the author's and are in no way intended to serve as replacement for advice from a qualified medical professional.

-I am a type 1 diabetic since about 24 years and I eat low carb a la Dr Bernstein, ~30gms of carbohydrates a day.
-I've had excellent blood sugar management and all other parameters and I'm about to happily debunk the most common misconceptions against low carb.
+I am type 1 diabetic since about 25 years and I eat low carb a la Dr Bernstein, ~30gms of carbohydrates a day.
+I've had excellent blood sugar management (vastly improved from my previous control if I may say so myself) and all other parameters and I'm about to happily debunk the most common misconceptions against low carb.

 Myth 1 : Low carb could cause ketoacidosis (DKA)